Zain-2-84/WD2-Assignment-1/README.md

-I've attempted JS 35 questions here.
+I've attempted JS 35 questions here, and submitted other assignments.